 Caring for a person with dementia can be frustrating, exhausting and – sometimes – downright baffling.
 However, conflicts, arguments and distress can often be avoided simply by choosing your words carefully and knowing when to distract and deflect from subjects that can cause distress.
-Christina Macdonald has six things you should avoid saying to a person with dementia:
+Here are six things you should avoid saying to a person with dementia…

 It’s common for a person with dementia to repeatedly ask the same question – often in a short space of time.
 Frustrating as this is, it’s not their fault.
 Pointing out the fact you already answered them five minutes ago will only result in the person feeling insecure and inadequate, or even angry and frustrated.
 Stay calm and answer the question again, in the same patient manner as if it was the first time you’ve said it.

 The person may not remember that time you went on holiday, or the lovely family meal last weekend.
 Don’t make them feel worse by asking them about it.
 I sadly took my late mother to her brother’s funeral in the mid-stages of her dementia.
 By the time she returned home, she’d forgotten the occasion altogether.
 She even asked where he was and when I pointed out we’d just attended his funeral, she naturally became distressed.